NetBreak-ops/Local-Music-Spectogram-Gen/README.md

 # Introduction

-Welcome to the **Local-Music-Spectrogram-Gen**—a powerful Bash script designed to convert audio files into spectrogram images using FFmpeg.
-This tool is ideal for users on **Android Termux, Linux, and macOS** who want a simple and efficient way to visualize sound.## 🚀 Features- 🎼 **Supports multiple audio formats**: MP3, AAC, M4A, FLAC, WAV, OGG, OPUS.- 🗂️ **Process individual files or entire folders**.
+Welcome to the **Local-Music-Spectrogram-Gen**—a powerful Bash script designed to convert Local audio files into spectrogram images using FFmpeg.
+This tool is ideal for users on **Android Termux, Linux, and macOS** who want a simple and efficient way to check spectrograms or visualize sound.
+## 🚀 Features- 🎼 **Supports multiple audio formats**: MP3, AAC, M4A, FLAC, WAV, OGG, OPUS.- 🗂️ **Process individual files or entire folders**.
 - 🎨 **Generates high-quality spectrograms**.
 - 🔧 **Customizable music directory** to fit your file structure.
 - 📁 **Outputs spectrograms in a dedicated folder** within your music directory.